 - Federal/State Partnership in funding and programmatic input.

 - Federal funding from USDA-National Institute for Food and Agriculture for Hatch, Multi-state and Animal Health base funds which must be matched 1:1 by the State.

 - Montana provides the majority of MAES funds, considering MAES a state agency within the Montana University System.

-- MAES’ goals (see below) address agricultural, natural resource, environmental, policy and societal issues as defined by the departments organized across research areas that complement teaching and outreach functions.
+- MAES’s goals address agricultural, natural resource, environmental, policy, and societal issues as defined by the departments organized across research areas that complement teaching and outreach functions.

 - MAES Advisory Council assists the Ag Experiment Station with programming and goals.